logoPostPlanify

 Scheduling MethodWhere to Find Your Scheduled PostsRequired Account Type

-Instagram AppIn the app's "Scheduled Content" menu.Professional (Business or Creator)
+Instagram AppIn the app's "Scheduled Content" menu.Any public account (Professional or Personal — expanded March 2026)

 Instagram Scheduling Limits by Tool